-> Here are some handy tips to help you understand what types of food and treats to avoid giving your dog.
+Here are some handy tips to help dog owners understand what types of food and treats to avoid giving your dog.
 Nutrition is one of the most important drivers of health, so the more you invest in and pay attention to what your dog eats, the better its life will be.

-> - Avoid foods with artificial preservatives like BHT or BHA.
+- Avoid foods with artificial preservatives like BHT or BHA.

-> - While meat “meal” is fine in most cases, don’t feed your dog meat by-products or derivatives.
+- While a meat “meal” is fine in most cases, don’t feed your dog meat by-products or derivatives.

-> - Try not to use foods that list grains as a main ingredient.
+- Try not to use foods that list grains as a main ingredient.

 - Don’t use feed with a high salt or sugar content .

 - Never feed your dog anything containing alcohol, Xylitol, chocolate, caffeine, raw salmon or trout, macadamia nuts, grapes, raisins or onions.